linw0724-linnet/ubuntu-server-setup/readme.md

 The instruction sets in this folder will perform various operations on Ubuntu Server.

+> [!NOTE]
-Feel free make more branches to make edits as needed and add more instruction sets for other operations.
+> Feel free make more branches to make edits as needed and add more instruction sets for other operations.